 Not recommended at all.
 Smoked paprika may be beneficial for humans but when it comes to dogs, it’s still lethal.
 As we mentioned earlier there are chances that it contains harmful elements that are more likely to increase the threat level.
 Therefore, avoid feeding your dog any form of food containing any form of paprika.

 Can I use paprika crisp as a treat for my dog?

-Well, the main ingredient of paprika crisp is the potato that has a little flavor of paprika to enhance its taste.
-You can give your dog paprika crisp in little amount as a treat.
-However, it is not recommended.
+Well, the main ingredient of paprika crisp is the potato which has a little flavor of paprika to enhance its taste.
+You can give your dog paprika crisp in little amounts as a treat.
+However, it’s not recommended.

 If somehow, your dog grabs a piece of paprika crisp and eats it without showing any pain or irritation, don’t encourage it and softly react against your dog eating this.

 Are there any safe Alternatives to paprika for my dog?

 As a responsible owner, you should feed your dog with nutritional and beneficial food only.
 Nowadays many veterinarians suggest not giving human foods to your dog instead feed them dry and wet dog food.